JuliaLang/julia/README.power.md

 release of ATLAS (3.10.3) should fix all known issues, but it may be a while before an update is available on popular linux distros.

+Note that these are unofficial binaries and contributed strictly for convenience.
+They may or may not work for you, and have not gone through the same rigour as official binaries.

 # Building Julia on Power8

 Since OpenBLAS power support is still in the works, we use ATLAS as a